signature-ip-ai/inoculator-user-guide/source/uploadtopology.rst

 ========================================================

 To design a topology, uploading an excel file with set values will generate a topology instantly.
 Follow the steps below to generate a topology from an excel file.
 Prepare the Excel file with the desired values.
 The current template file name is 'nc-noc_topology_generator_v1.4,' which is used for designing a topology from the Excel file.
 Instructions are included inside the file that user may follow.
-Sample values that need to modify are
+Sample values that need to modify are:

 .. image:: images/uploading_topology-excel_sheet.png
   :alt: uploading_topology-excel_sheet
   :align: center

-After setting up the excel sheet, go to inoculator.ai/login to sign in and go to Dashboard.
+After setting up the excel sheet, go to inoculator.ai/login to log in and go to Dashboard.
 In Dashboard, there is a huge ‘+’ icon for creating a project.
 Click that icon to proceed.

 .. image:: images/uploading_topology-create_project_icon.png
   :alt: uploading_topology-create_project_icon
   :align: center

 After clicking that icon, ‘Create Project’ dialog box will appear.
 User will find a button to upload the file.
-Click ‘Drag ‘n drop an XLSX file here or click to select one’.
+Click ‘Upload Topology XLSX file’.

 .. image:: images/uploading_topology-create_project_prompt2.png
   :alt: uploading_topology-create_project_prompt